aionescu/pseudocode/README.md

 ## Examples

-You can find some test programs in the [Examples](Examples) folder.
+You can find some test programs in the [examples](examples) folder.

 ## Building & Running